potteddonut/Morphobot/README.md

 # Morphobot

+**EDIT:** This project is no longer maintained.
+It was a passion project when I was 12, and the Klasa framework has been discontinued.

 [![Discord Bots](https://discordbots.org/api/widget/499457091526721538.svg)](https://discordbots.org/bot/499457091526721538)

 Morphobot is a Discord bot written with the discord.js library and built on the Klasa framework.